rjpcasalino/blog_bt/src/posts/2020-04-30-Using_the_calm_window_manager.md

     bind-key XF86MonBrightnessUp	"light -A 10"
     bind-key XF86MonBrightnessDown	"light -U 10"

 Applications listed in the config such as firefox can be selected with C-Question, which allow one to open them quickly.
 As mentioned, M-Period will spawn an ssh session which reads one's .ssh/config.
-Use M-Question if the command isn't listed in your config.
-Recall that this opens the "exec program" dialog.
+Use M-Question (?) — spawns "exec program" dialog — if you haven't listed the command in your configuration.

 Ersatz tiling can be achieved with key-bindings for window snapping (see above).